How to Edit DOCX and Extract Resources Using GroupDocs.Editor for Java

 Overview

-Loading and editing a document is your first step.
-This feature allows users to view and modify content directly within their application.
+Loading and editing a document is the first step.
+This feature lets users view and modify content directly within their application.

 // Initialize the Editor with the path to your Word file.